cjphawes/restaurant-booking-system/README.md

   - [Github](https://github.com/) was used to upload and host my code for collaboration purposes.
   - [Heroku](https://dashboard.heroku.com/apps) was used for the deployment of the website.
   - [Lucidchart](https://www.lucidchart.com/pages/) was used for the creation of my ERD model.
+  - [W3C Validator](https://validator.w3.org/) was used to validate HTML5 code for the website.
+  - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator) was used to validate CSS code for the website.
+  - [JShint](https://jshint.com/) was used to validate JS code for the website.
+  - [Code Institute Python Linter](https://pep8ci.herokuapp.com/#) was used to validate Python code for the website.

 ---